 Once you have both lists created, compare them to your organization or department’s goals, values, and missions and identify how they align.

-3. Gather any analytics you can
+3. Gather analytics to show impact

 Using quantifiable data in your self-evaluation will show the real value you provide.
 It also helps legitimize your results.